CodyReichert/awesome-cl/index.md

 Actors pattern
 --------------

-* 👍 [cl-gserver](https://github.com/mdbergmann/cl-gserver) - cl-gserver is a 'message passing' library/framework with actors similar to Erlang or Akka.
+* 👍 [Sento](https://github.com/mdbergmann/cl-gserver) - Sento (formerly cl-gserver) is a 'message passing' library/framework with actors similar to Erlang or Akka.
 It supports creating systems that should work reactive, require parallel computing and event based message handling.
 [Apache2][89].

-* [erlangen](https://github.com/eugeneia/erlangen) - Distributed, asynchronous message passing system for Clozure Common Lisp.
-[GNU GPL3][2].
+See also:

 * [Actors](https://github.com/aarvid/Actors) package for LispWorks ([announce](https://www.reddit.com/r/Common_Lisp/comments/77vsft/david_mcclains_actors_package_for_lispworks/)) [MIT][200].
-* [common-lisp-actors](https://github.com/naveensundarg/Common-Lisp-Actors) - a simple and easy to use Actor system.
-[BSD_2Clause][17].
-* [memento-mori](https://github.com/zkat/memento-mori)-  a library for writing robust, actor-based systems.
-It draws inspiration from Erlang/OTP, particularly its crash-first approach to high-availability systems, as well as Akka.
-[MIT][200].
+* [lisp-actors](https://github.com/dbmcclain/Lisp-Actors), an "ongoing investigation into the use of the Actor model in Common Lisp, which has had the benefit of real-world application".
+  * it was part of the [Emotiq blockchain](https://github.com/emotiq/emotiq/blob/dev/src/test/blockchain-test.lisp) (a discontinued project)
+  * does remoting, includes a threading abstraction layer library similar to Bordeaux-Threads.
+  * ! it lacks unit tests.

 Event processing